willsheppard/prevent-keyless-car-theft/README.md

 You don't need any expensive or awkward-to-use products to stop theives stealing your car!

-Car manufacturers have already provided a way for owners to easily prevent signal relay attacks.
+Car manufacturers have already provided a "secret switch" for owners to easily prevent signal relay attacks.

 See instructions below for which buttons to press on your key fob, in order to disable keyless entry overnight or whenever you choose.